Xenoblade Chronicles (video game): Plot

-The game's opening details events one year past, when Dickson, Dunban and Mumkhar were fighting a Mechon army.
-Mumkhar deserts them then gets attacked and, in the process of defeating the Mechon, the Monado paralyses Dunban's right arm.
+The game's opening details events one year past, when Dickson, Dunban and Mumkhar were fighting a Mechon army and Mumkhar deserted them.
+In the process of defeating the Mechon, the Monado paralyzed Dunban's right arm.
 In the present, Shulk studies the Monado in Colony 9, where Dunban and Fiora live.
-Colony 9 is soon attacked by a group of Mechon, led by a special Faced Mechon called Metal Face.
-Dunban is injured when he attempts to use the Monado again, prompting Shulk to use it: he wields it with ease, and receives visions of the future from it.
-While the Mechon are driven back, Metal Face proves immune to the Monado and appears to kill Fiora before running out of energy and fleeing.
-Motivated by revenge, Shulk sets out together with Reyn to pursue and kill Metal Face, and are soon joined by Sharla, Dunban, Riki, and Melia.
-Guided by a vision from Shulk, the group travel to the High Entia capital to gain entry to Prison Island.
-Shulk also meets Alvis, who is revealed to share Shulk's ability to wield the Monado.
-Gaining entry, they encounter Zanza, a giant being who created the Monado and who offers to improve it so that Shulk can destroy the Face Mechon, who are revealed to have Homs inside.
-Shulk accepts and Zanza improves the Monado, but is then killed by Metal Face and another Mechon called Face Nemesis during an attack on the capital.
-During the ensuing battle, Face Nemesis is damaged to reveal an amnesiac Fiora controlling it.
+A group of Mechon soon attack Colony 9 along with their leader, a special Faced Mechon called Metal Face.
+Dunban is injured when he attempts to use the Monado again, prompting Shulk to use it.
+He wields it with ease, and receives visions of the future from it.
+While the Mechon are driven back, Metal Face is immune to the Monado and seemingly kills Fiora before running out of energy and fleeing.
+Shulk sets out with Reyn to seek revenge and kill Metal Face, and soon Sharla, Dunban, Riki, and Melia join the party.
+After Shulk receives another vision, the group travels to the High Entia capital to gain entry to Prison Island.
+Along the way, Shulk meets Alvis, who shares his ability to wield the Monado.
+Upon gaining entry to Prison Island, they encounter Zanza, a giant being who is the Monado's creator and offers to improve it so that Shulk can destroy the Face Mechon, who are revealed to have Homs inside.
+Shulk accepts and Zanza improves the Monado, but during an attack on the capital Metal Face and another Mechon called Face Nemesis kill Zanza.
+In the ensuing battle, Face Nemesis is damaged to reveal an amnesiac Fiora controlling it.